Fedoras, baseball caps, berets — when we say that YouTubers wear many hats, we’re not talking about these. At least, not exclusively.

 Creating a great intro and outro for your video matters, so naturally this is something that you invest a lot of thought into when writing your script.

-While your focus should always be on creating engaging content, remember that each new video is also an opportunity to grow your channel — and a few strategically placed calls to action (CTAs) can help you do that.
+While your focus should always be on creating engaging content, remember that each new video is also an opportunity to grow your YouTube channel — and a few strategically placed calls to action (CTAs) can help you do that.

 In an ideal scenario, you don’t want a viewer to just watch one of your videos and move on to someone else’s.
 You want them to watch this video and then click-through to another one linked in your video’s end screen or their sidebar recommendations.